speedata/publisher/doc/manual/content/en/reference/configuration.md

 : Assignment of screen type to external converters that resize images to the desired DPI.
 For example, `resizehandler="jpegimage:(magick %%input%% -resize %%width%%x%%height%%! %%output%%)"`.
 See also the section [Configuration of the Resize Handler]({{% relref "/manual/imagesandgraphics#configuration-of-the-resize-handler" %}}).
 (Since version 5.1.23.)
 Since version 5.9.2 the `resize_handler` Lua callback is the more flexible alternative, see [Lua callbacks]({{% relref "/manual/integration/luacallbacks" %}}).

 `runs` (command line: `--runs`)
 : Set the number of runs.
+Since version 5.9.4 the number can also be set in the layout with the attribute `runs` on `<Options>`.
+The command line takes precedence over the layout, the layout over the configuration file.

 `startpage` (command line: `--startpage`)
 : Number of the first page.